joshsharp/python-braid/README.md

 5
 >>> print(a + 25)
 30
+>>> "hi" + 'hi'
+= hihi
+>>> "hi" * 5 - 1
+= hihihihih
 ```

+## Compiling

+You will need pypy so you can use RPython's compiler.
+Then, like so:

+`python path/to/rpython/bin/rpython target.py`

+This will provide a `target-c` binary which you can use as a compiled substitute for `interpreter.py`.

 ## Goals

 A Turing-complete language with lexer, parser, bytecode compiler, VM, and JIT.
 A VM that compiles to a binary (thanks to RPython) which can run scripts interactively via REPL or passed in by filename.